Shatakshi0805/auraguard/README.md

 -  Camera/photo evidence
 -  File uploads
 -  Smarter location tagging
--  Optional login system for support follow-ups, method to discard fake reports
+-  Method to discard fake reports
 - And any features suggested by others!

 Your suggestions are always welcome.
-> 🌍 Just trying to create a safer world, one report at a time.
+> Just doing my bit to create a safer world.

 ## Author
 Made with Care by [Shatakshi Gupta](shatakshi.gupta85@gmail.com)